"Tengo un Alérgica de Trigo,.... un Alérgica de Pan y harina blanco. No puedo comer comidas con Salsa Magi ni Salsa Soya."

 Beware of marinades because both Maggi and Soy sauces contain gluten.Bloody Mary's are likely to contain Magi Sauce.
 Tik n xik fish may have Maggi sauce in the marinade.
 Some types of Worcestershire sauces contain gluten.

 Local corn tortillas from the tortillarias have been safe for me.
 Among the tostadas sold in bags, most that I have read have been free of wheat flour, but not all..read the labels.
-There is a possibility that the tostadas served on the table (or in the nachos or chilequiles, etc) were fried in oil that is used to fry items containing wheat.
+It is likely that the tostadas served on the table (or in the nachos or chilequiles, etc) were fried in oil that is used to fry items containing wheat.
 Ask, or avoid them.
-Places I have asked & done okay include Social Justicia Cocktaileria, Penquinos at Hotel Posada del Mar.

 I don't eat at the little restaurants in the nearby colonias that sell flat chicken tacos in different varieties called tostadas, sopes, panuchos, etc.; because their tortillas are cooked in the same pan in the same oil.
-The tortillas used for sopes have wheat flour added in their masa (Or maybe it is panuchos.)
-I once brought in a plate with my own tortillas on it and had them add the toppings and they were fine with that.
-They may have unfried tortillas they could use, but that seemed easy.
+The tortillas used for sopes have wheat flour added in their masa (Or maybe it is panuchos.).

 Be careful about rice or soups which can contain gluten from bouillon.
 This may also be true of Chilequilles.
 Maggi bouillon is gluten free, Knorr bouillon is not.
 Maggi sauce has gluten.

 Be careful about cochinita pibil...some cooks marinate it with beer.
 Be careful of ANYTHING that may be marinated unless you know all the marinade ingredients are GF.